Consistent Selection of the Number of Groups in Panel Models via Cross-Validation: Abstract

 \section{Abstract}

-Group number selection is a key question for group panel data modelling.
-In this work, we develop a cross validation method to tackle this problem.
-Specifically, we split the panel data into a training dataset and a testing dataset on the time span.
-We first use the training dataset to estimate the parameters and group memberships.
-Then we apply the fitted model to the testing dataset and then the group number is estimated by minimizing certain loss function values on the testing dataset.
-We design the loss functions for panel data models { either with or without} fixed effects.
-The proposed method has two advantages.
-First, the method is totally data-driven thus no further tuning parameters are involved.
+Group number selection is a key problem for group panel data modeling.
+In this work, we develop a cross-validation (CV) method to tackle this problem.
+Specifically, we split the panel data into two data folds on the time span with a buffer zone, with group structure preserved for individuals.
+We first estimate the group memberships and parameters on one data fold, then plug in the estimates and utilize the other data fold to evaluate a designed criterion.
+Subsequently, the group number is estimated by minimizing the average criterion across all data folds.
+The proposed CV method has two advantages compared to existing approaches.
+First, the method is totally data-driven; thus no further model-specific tuning parameters are involved.
 Second, the method can be flexibly applied to a wide range of panel data models.
-Theoretically, we establish the estimation consistency by taking advantage of the optimization property of the estimation algorithm.
-Experiments on a variety of { synthetic and empirical datasets} are carried out to further illustrate the advantages of the proposed method. \\
+Theoretically, we establish the estimation consistency by taking advantage of the optimization process on the training data fold.
+Experiments are carried out with a variety of synthetic datasets and panel models to further illustrate the advantages of the proposed method.
+Lastly, the CV method is employed to analyze the heterogeneous patterns of stock volatilities in the Chinese stock market during the 2008 financial crisis.